osxmidi/LinVst/README.md

 Run winecfg and select the Libraries tab and then select the dll to override from the list or type the name.

-Check with the edit option that the dll's settings are native first and then builtin.
+After adding the dll, check with the edit option that the dll's settings are native first and then builtin.

 https://www.winehq.org/docs/wineusr-guide/config-wine-main